bitcoin-stark/khepri/docs/bitcoin/block_header_validation_rules.md

 See <https://github.com/bitcoin/bitcoin/blob/master/src/validation.cpp#L3577>

-Note: the genesis block is treated specificaly: if the block hash is equal to the hash of the genesis block, then all checks are bypassed.
+Note: the genesis block is treated separately: if the current block hash is equal to the genesis block hash, then all checks are bypassed.

 This documentation keeps the order of checks as they are done in bitcoin core.